open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/01_operator_guide.md

     # Default: false
     com.openexchange.oauth.provider.enabled=true

-    # Defines whether the enabled OAuth 2.0 provider does not only act as resource server but also
-    # as authorization server.
-If 'true' the following functionality will be provided:
-    #   * An authorization endpoint, token endpoint and revocation endpoint are made available via HTTP
-    #   * API calls for revoking access to external clients are made available, access can be revoked via
-    #     App Suite UI
-    #   * Provisioning interfaces to manage trusted clients are enabled
+    # Besides the functionality to act as an OAuth 2.0 provider, there are three different modes to choose from:
     #
-    # If set to 'false' while the provider itself is enabled, a custom bridge to the external authorization
-    # server must be provided.
+    # auth_server
+    #  * Defines whether the enabled OAuth 2.0 provider does not only act as resource server but also as authorization server.
+The following functionality will be provided:
+    #    ** An authorization endpoint, token endpoint and revocation endpoint are made available via HTTP
+    #    ** API calls for revoking access to external clients are made available, access can be revoked via App Suite
+    #    ** UI Provisioning interfaces to manage trusted clients are enabled
     #
+    # expect_jwt
+    #  * Defines whether the enabled OAuth 2.0 provider is accesible with OAuth 2.0 Bearer Access Tokens that are JWTs, which were issued by an external Identity & Access management System.
+    #
+    # token_introspection
+    #  * Defines whether the enabled OAuth 2.0 provider is able to grant access based on opaque bearer tokens through token introspection.
+    #
-    # Default: true
+    # Default: auth_server
-    com.openexchange.oauth.provider.isAuthorizationServer=true
+    com.openexchange.oauth.provider.mode=auth_server

     # Specify how authorization codes shall be stored, to enable OAuth in multi-node environments.
     # Options are Hazelcast ('hz') or database ('db').